mmm111mmm/RockLobster/README.md

 With the {{#posts}} {{/posts}} block you can put in everything you put in the single page template above.

+The YOUR_SUFFIX part will normally be .html, but you can change this.

 Filtered paginated page template
 --------------------------------

-**'SOMENAME_[metadata-key].10.pagination.template'** - This creates multiple paginated pages. [metadata-key] related to all the values of that metadata key.
+**'SOMENAME_[metadata-key].10.pagination.template.YOUR_SUFFIX'** - This creates multiple paginated pages. [metadata-key] related to all the values of that metadata key.

 In the case where you have [tags] in the filename, and you have blogpost metadata which contains the tags 'stuff' and 'blar', you'd generated 'SOMENAME_stuff.html' and 'SOMENAME_blar.html'.

 And in the templates {{metadata_filter}} would refer to 'stuff' and 'blar' respectively.

+The YOUR_SUFFIX part will normally be .html, but you can change this.

 Resources
 =======